Microneedling and Vitamin C – what's the deal?

 When can you start using vitamin C again?

 When redness and tenderness have subsided and the skin feels stable, vitamin C can be reintroduced.
-For more superficial treatments, it may be a matter of a few days, while deeper treatments may require a longer pause.
+For more superficial treatments, it might be a few days, while deeper treatments may require a longer break.

 Read more about the healing process: How long does it take for microneedling to heal?